biicode/docs/arduino/gettingstarted.rst

 Build and upload your program
 -----------------------------
-Lets check that everything is fine by building and uploading the blink application to your Arduino.
+Let's specify the toolchain to use, build and check that everything is fine by building and uploading the blink application to your Arduino.

 .. code-block:: bash

-   ~/myproject$ bii arduino:build
+   ~/myproject$ bii cpp:configure -t arduino ~/myproject$ bii cpp:build
    ...
    [100%] Built target myuser_myblock_main